 - Press your lower back into the floor, so that your tailbone lifts.

-- Now follow this movement through so that the lower back starts to peel off the floor.
-Concentrate on working through one vertebra at a time.
+- Now follow this movement through so that your lower back starts to peel off the floor.
 You will probably find this difficult at first as parts of your spine will be less flexible.

 - Continue with this movement until your weight is resting on your shoulders.